Sorrowfulgod/UpdateService/README.md

   - ServerListFile - file with servers list to update (one per line) *If no of list parameters is defined, list will be getted from Active Directory*
   - SkipServers - comma separated list skipped servers.
 Can be mask: for example exch-srv*
-  - SMTPServer - ip address of fqdn of smtp server, used to send reports.
+  - SMTPServer - ip address or fqdn of smtp server, used to send reports.
 Currently supports only anonymous smtp
   - SMTPFrom - <from> field in report letters
   - SMTPTo - comma separated list of report letters resipients
   - NoPostStep - don't exit maintenance mode